 Linking to CloudCannon views

 Editor links allow you to link to other sections of the CloudCannon interface from within the Visual Editor.
 Use them to create edit buttons for your collection items and blog posts to quickly navigate the app.
 You can also add front matter Editor links to open the front matter Editor at specified fields.

 Bash scripts that run at different stages in the build to extend the functionality of your sites.
 There are three hooks available: Preinstall, Prebuild, and PostBuild.
 All three are configured using extensionless script files.

 Giving clients access to update a site

-Learn how to share your site with your clients, without them having to create a CloudCannon account and use a seat on your pricing plan.
+Learn how to share a site with your clients without them needing to create a CloudCannon account.

 Hosting your sites